leolion3/Portfolio/README.md

 **The thesis was graded with a 1.3 (an A if an A+ is the highest possible grade).**

 **\* The professors' assessments can be provided upon request.
-Long live upon source and free access to information!**
+Long live open source and free access to information!**

 <p id="dancing-robots">Check out the dancing robots below!</p>